j-raghavan/rust-loguru/README.md

 ---

 ### **Bottom Line:**
 Across benchmark categories, **rust-loguru** shows varying performance characteristics: it consistently outperforms the `tracing` crate (by **~13-31%** in structured logging scenarios), and shows increasingly better performance compared to `slog` as complexity grows (from slightly slower at 5 fields to **~27%** faster at 50 fields).
-While the standard `log` crate shows lower times in some tests, it lacks the structured capabilities of the other libraries.
-For file rotation, rust-loguru leads outright, being **24-39%** faster than alternatives.
-If you need a high-throughput Rust logger that scales efficiently with complexity and offers excellent file rotation performance.
-There is scope for improvement, though not perfect, rust-loguru is a strong choice
+While the standard `log` crate shows lower times, it lacks the structured capabilities of the other libraries.
+For file rotation, rust-loguru is promising than alternatives.